Psalm 3: Eastern Orthodox Church

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime, as well as the first watch of the Midnight office.

 Catholic Church

 About 530 in the Rule of St. Benedict, Benedict of Nursia chose Psalm 3 for the beginning of the office of matins, namely as the first psalm in the liturgy of the Benedictine during the year.
 In the abbeys that preserve the tradition, it is currently the first Psalm Sunday for the office of vigils.

 In the current Liturgy of the Hours, Psalm 3 is sung or recited the first Office of Readings on Sunday of the week, after the first two psalms.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, Psalm 3 is appointed to be read on the morning of the first day of the month.

 Musical settings

 Psalm 3 has been set to music by many composers.
-Heinrich Schütz wrote a setting of a paraphrase in German, "Ach wie groß ist der Feinde Rott", SWV 099, for the Becker Psalter, published first in 1628.Marc-Antoine Charpentier composed around 1676 one "Domine quid multiplicati sunt", for 3 voices, 2 treble instruments and continuo, H.172.
+Heinrich Schütz wrote a setting of a paraphrase in German, "Ach wie groß ist der Feinde Rott", SWV 099, for the Becker Psalter, published first in 1628.
+Marc-Antoine Charpentier composed around 1676 one "Domine quid multiplicati sunt", for 3 voices, 2 treble instruments and continuo, H.172.
 Michel-Richard Delalande composed his grand motet Domine quid sunt Multiplicati (S.37) for the offices of the Chapel of Versailles, and Henry Purcell set a variant version of the Latin text, "Jehova, quam multi sunt hostes mei," for five voices and continuo.
 There are also Byron Cage's "Thou Art A Shield For Me", and "Christian Karaoke Praise Song Psalm 3 worship" by Andrew Bain.